A man seeking Wisconsin's governor illegally brought guns to the state Capitol — twice in one day

 The man said “he did not own a vehicle and it is likely he has access to a large amount of weapons and is comfortable using them,” police said in the bulletin sent to Capitol workers.

-Capitol police named the suspect, but court records show that no charges had been filed as of midday Thursday.
-The Associated Press normally does not name suspects until they are charged and efforts are made to get comments from them, their lawyer or other representative.
+Capitol police named the suspect, but court records show that no charges had been filed as of late Thursday afternoon.
+The AP normally does not name suspects until they are charged and efforts are made to get comments from them, their lawyer or other representative.

 Madison police reported Thursday that the man was taken into protective custody and taken to the hospital.
 He could not be reached by the AP, and a spokesperson for the police department did not return an email seeking additional details.

-The state public defender’s office and an attorney who represented the alleged gunman in a previous case did not immediately return voicemails asking whether they were representing him.
+A spokesman for the state public defender’s office could not disclose on Thursday whether a public defender had been assigned to the alleged gunman, and an attorney who represented him in a previous case did not immediately return voicemails asking whether they were representing him.
 Members of the man’s family and prior employers also did not immediately respond to voicemails.

 In a podcast posted Tuesday, a man who identified himself with the same name and birthdate as the alleged gunman said he was in Madison and, in speech filled with profanity, said he would burn down the system “with love” because it is corrupt.
 The man complained about how he had been treated by the courts and spoke about illegally selling weapons, working in gun stores with explosives and machine guns, attempting suicide and dealing with post-traumatic stress disorder.
 He also said he wanted to keep living.